 The example below shows how you can use a cash-out refinance to pay for a major purchase, such as college tuition in this case.
 In the example we show a borrower that owns a property with a value of $400,000 who needs $50,000 to pay for college.
 The borrower originally took out a $300,000, 30 year fixed rate mortgage with a 5.000% mortgage rate to purchase the property.
 The borrower is 10 years into the original mortgage and has a current principal loan balance of $244,000.
 The borrower has $156,000 in equity in the property: $400,000 (property value) - $244,000 (current loan balance) = $156,000 in equity.

-The borrower refinances the original mortgage with a 30 year fixed rate mortgage with an interest rate of 5.0%, so there is no change in interest rate.
-The amount of the refinanced mortgage is $300,000, the same as the amount of the original mortgage.
-By refinancing, the borrower is able to take out $54,500 in cash – the difference between the amount of the new mortgage and the principal balance of the original mortgage, less closing costs.
+The borrower refinances the original mortgage with a new 30 year fixed rate mortgage with a mortgage rate of 5.000%, so there is no change in rate.
+The amount of the refinanced mortgage is $300,000, the same as the original loan.
+By refinancing, the borrower is able to take out $54,500 in cash – the difference between the new mortgage and the principal balance of the original mortgage less closing costs.
 The enables the borrower to access sufficient finds to pay for college tuition while keeping the same mortgage rate and payment.
-The borrower could also choose to include the closing costs in the mortgage amount as long as the LTV does not exceed the lender's limit.
-Because the interest rate and mortgage amount do not change, the borrower's monthly mortgage payment does not change.
-The example demonstrates how a cash-out refinance enables borrowers to use the equity in their property to cost-effectively finance a major expense.
+The borrower could also choose to include the closing costs in the mortgage amount as long as the LTV ratio remains below lender's limit.
+The example demonstrates how borrowers can use a cash-out refinance to access the equity in their property to cost-effectively finance a major purchase.